 Drop this into an app.yaml.
 Adjust the credential refs and module names to fit your existing setup.

 1modules:2 http: {}3 context_builder: {}45execution:6 mode: conversation7 entry_agent: ops89capabilities:10 grant:11 - { module: context_builder, actions: [ask_user] }1213agents:14 - id: ops15 modules:16 - {http: [post]}17 - {context_builder: [ask_user]}18 brain: { model: claude-sonnet-4-6, credential: anthropic_main }19 system_prompt: |20 Before any irreversible POST (refunds, deletes, sends), call:21 ask_user(message="Confirm: <one-line summary>", choices=["yes", "no"])22 Only proceed when the user picks "yes".
-Log every decision.2324execution:25 hooks:26 - id: gate_destructive27 "on": tool_start28 condition:29 type: all_of30 conditions:31 - { type: tool_name, match: "http.post|http.delete" }32 - { type: expression, expr: "tool.params.url contains '/refund' or tool.params.url contains '/delete'" }33 action:34 type: gate35 require_approval: true36 message: "Confirm {{tool.name}} to {{tool.params.url}}"How it works
+Log every decision.2324execution:25 hooks:26 - id: gate_destructive27 "on": tool_start28 condition:29 type: all_of30 conditions:31 - { type: tool_name, match: "http.post|http.delete" }32 - { type: expression, expr: "tool.params.url contains '/refund' or tool.params.url contains '/delete'" }33 action:34 type: gate35 require_approval: true36 message: "Confirm {{tool.name}} to {{tool.params.url}}"Walking through the YAML one block at a time so the design is clear, not memorised.

 The system prompt teaches the agent to ask first.
 The hook enforces it: even if the agent forgets, the runtime gates destructive calls.